atomvm/AtomVM/doc/src/build-instructions.md

 The `boot.avm` partition is intended for core Erlang/Elixir libraries that are built as part of the AtomVM build.
 The release image of AtomVM (see below) includes both the AtomVM virtual machine and the `boot.avm` partition, which includes the BEAM files from the `estdlib` and `eavmlib` libraries.

 In contrast, the `main.avm` partition is intended for user applications.
-Currently, the `main.avm` partition starts at address `0x210000`, and it is to that location to which application developers should flash their application AVM files.
+Currently, the `main.avm` partition starts at address `0x210000` for thin images or `0x250000` for images with Elixir modules, and it is to that location to which application developers should flash their application AVM files.

 The AtomVM search path for BEAM modules starts in the `main.avm` partition and falls back to `boot.avm`.
 Users should not have a need to override any functionality in the `boot.avm` partition, but if necessary, a BEAM module of the same name in the `main.avm` partition will be loaded instead of the version in the `boot.avm` partition.